Maine Pyaar Kyun Kiya?: Plot

-Samir (Salman Khan) is a very successful doctor: He not only looks after his patients' maladies, but he also looks after his female patients' hearts.
+Sameer is a very successful doctor: He not only looks after his patients' maladies, but he also looks after his female patients' hearts.
 Most women fall for him and his irresistible charms.
-The only person who has not fallen for him is his dutiful nurse Naina (Sushmita Sen).
+The only person who has not fallen for him is his dutiful nurse Naina.

-Whenever a girl gets too close to Samir and starts talking about marriage, he sends her off by telling her he is already married.
-However, one day, he meets Sonia (Katrina Kaif), a beautiful young woman and Samir is smitten.
+Whenever a girl gets too close to Sameer and starts talking about marriage, he sends her off by telling her he is already married.
+However, one day, he meets Sonia, a beautiful young woman and Sameer is smitten.
 He lies to her about having a wife, but the marriage is failing.
 When she learns of his 'wife', she wants to meet her.
-Samir introduces Naina, as well as her niece and nephew, as his wife and children.
+Sameer introduces Naina, as well as her niece and nephew, as his wife and children.

-Samir then arranges a fake divorce from his fake wife with the help of his best friend, lawyer Vicky (Arshad Warsi) who, despite having a steady girlfriend (Isha Koppikar), frequently flirts with Naina.
-To complicate things further, Samir's mother (Beena Kak) suddenly appears and doesn't want her son get divorced from Naina (when he isn't married to her in the first place).
-And then, there is Sonia's neighbour Pyare (Sohail Khan), who does not want Sonia to marry Samir: He wants Sonia for his own and she seems to like him, too.
+Sameer then arranges a fake divorce from his fake wife with the help of his best friend, lawyer Vicky who, despite having a steady girlfriend, frequently flirts with Naina.
+To complicate things further, Sameer's mother suddenly appears and doesn't want her son get divorced from Naina (when he is not married to her in the first place).
+And then, there is Sonia's neighbour Pyare, who does not want Sonia to marry Sameer: he wants Sonia for himself and she seems to like him, too.

-The web of lies around everyone grows thicker and thicker, but finally, Samir is able to persuade Sonia to marry him.
-But before the altar, she makes him realize that she isn't the right wife for him; he is in love with Naina who has proved her love since she played along, pretending to be his wife.
-Samir agrees and rushes to the airport because Naina wants to escape to Canada, while Sonia marries Pyare.
-At the airport, Samir arrives in time: He convinces Naina to stay and she agrees.
+The web of lies around everyone grows thicker and thicker, but finally, Sameer is able to persuade Sonia to marry him.
+Before leaving for the airport, Naina confronts Sonia and reveals the web of lies formed by Sameer, to persuade Sonia for marriage.
+At the altar, Sonia makes Sameer realize that she isn't the right wife for him but Naina who has proved her love since she played along, pretending to be his wife.
+Sameer agrees and rushes to the airport because Naina wants to escape to Canada, while Sonia marries Pyare.
+At the airport, Sameer arrives in time: he apologizes to Naina and convinces her to stay.
+Naina agrees to stay with Sameer and his family.